The state of technology in the AP department

 #7.
 Hardly any middle ground: organizations are either managing auto-routing well or not auto-routing at all.

 Respondents are pulled towards extremes, 31% aren’t auto-routing, but of those that are, most have more than 80% auto-routed.
 This could affect the power of implementing a solution with the capability of auto-routing.
 If such a solution is in place, it can, and should, be automatically directing the majority, if not all, of your non-PO invoices in front of the right approver.

-The results of this particular survey questions can provide some guidance for organizations looking to improve.
+The results of this particular survey question can provide some guidance for organizations looking to improve.

 #8.
 Organizations aren’t taking advantage of the low-hanging fruit for improved efficiency, like automatic coding.

-When it comes to the capabilities of existing systems to pre-code non-PO invoices, the majority of respondents have less than 20% of non-PO invoices being handled in this manner.
-At this point in the evolution of the accounts payable automation market, there is no excuse to still be manually coding each invoice received by AP.
+According to the majority of respondents, less than 20% of their non-PO invoices are pre-coded by existing systems.
+At this point in the evolution of accounts payable automation technology, there is no excuse to still be manually coding each invoice received by AP.
 If your current automation provider cannot provide you with the tools or templates to automatically handle coding, it’s probably time to consider replacing or upgrading.